LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 8. In the **Policy Builder** section, click **Show manual editor**.

 9. Enter the following policy statements in the text area.
-Replace the placeholders `WORKSHOP_COMPARTMENT_NAME` with your workshop compartment name, and `K8S_NAMESPACE` with the K8S_NAMESPACE environment variable value .
+Replace the placeholders `WORKSHOP_COMPARTMENT_NAME` with your workshop compartment name, and `K8S_NAMESPACE` with the namespace value.

 	```text
 	<copy>